Murder of Ashling Murphy: Defamation lawsuit

 In his victim impact statement, Casey also said: "It just sickens me to the core that someone can come to this country, be fully supported in terms of social housing, social welfare, and free medical care for over ten years, never hold down a legitimate job and never once contribute to society in any way shape or form, and commit such a horrendous, evil act of incomprehensible violence."
-Saying that "I feel like this country is no longer the country that Ashling and I grew up in, and has officially lost its innocence when a crime of this magnitude can be perpetrated in broad daylight," he stated: "Our country is heading down a very dangerous path and we will not be the last family."
-He added: "We have to, once and for all, start putting the safety of not only Irish people but everybody in this country who works hard, pays taxes, raises families and overall contributes to society, first."
-Appearing on the BBC Northern Ireland current affairs programme The View in November 2023, journalist Kitty Holland criticised these aspects of Casey’s statement, calling them "incitement to hatred" and claiming that Casey was "being held up as a hero by the far right".
-In August 2024, Casey initiated legal action against the BBC in the High Court, suing for defamation.
+Claiming that "our country is heading down a very dangerous path and we will not be the last family," he added: "We have to, once and for all, start putting the safety of not only Irish people but everybody in this country who works hard, pays taxes, raises families and overall contributes to society, first."
+Appearing on the BBC Northern Ireland current affairs programme The View in November 2023, journalist Kitty Holland criticised these comments, calling them "incitement to hatred" and claiming that Casey was "being held up as a hero by the far right".
+In August 2024, Casey initiated legal action in the High Court, suing the BBC for defamation.

 In July 2025, the BBC settled the case out of court, reportedly paying Casey substantial damages in addition to a six-figure sum in legal costs.
-In a statement read before the High Court, the BBC said that while it stood by the journalism involved, it was "happy to clarify that it does not consider Ryan Casey to be a criminal or a racist or someone guilty of or attempting to incite hatred, or someone seeking to pose as a hero of the far right through his victim impact statement".
-Casey, then aged 27, said afterwards that he had taken legal action "not solely out of anger, but out of a need for accountability and dignity for Ashling, for [himself], [their] families and for all victims, who deserve to have their voices heard without such harsh criticism or judgement."
-Casey also stated that he wished to honour his late girlfriend by advocating for increased safety measures and for a society "free of gaslighting, blacklisting or censorship".
+In a statement read before the court, the BBC said it was "happy to clarify that it does not consider Ryan Casey to be a criminal or a racist or someone guilty of or attempting to incite hatred, or someone seeking to pose as a hero of the far right through his victim impact statement".
+Casey said afterwards that he had taken legal action "not solely out of anger, but out of a need for accountability and dignity for Ashling, for [himself], [their] families and for all victims, who deserve to have their voices heard without such harsh criticism or judgement."
+Casey added that he wished to honour his late girlfriend by advocating for increased safety measures and for a society "free of gaslighting, blacklisting or censorship".

 Appeal

 In April 2024, Puška was granted legal aid to appeal his conviction.
+His appeal hearing was scheduled for 23 April 2026, but was rescheduled for 15 July after Puška changed his barristers.
+On 10 July, the Court of Appeal was informed that Puška had abandoned his appeal.